mahdi-nasehiyan/evolutionary-computation-notebook-collection/darbabies/Readme.md

 - Environment
 - Predator

 In the world of DarBabies, a DarBaby is more likely to be hunted by the predator, if its color trait makes it more visible to the predator.
-Hence, the probability of DarBaby $i$ being hunted is proportional to how much its color is similar to the environment's color.
+Hence, the probability of DarBaby $i$ being hunted is proportional to how much its color is different from the environment's color.

 $p_{prey_i}$: Probability of DarBaby $i$ to be hunted
 $C_{env}$: Environment color